arkalim/obsidian-vault/100 Notes/101 AWS Solutions Architect Associate/Lambda.md

 - Pay per request (number of invocations) and compute time
 - Integrated with CloudWatch for monitoring
 - **Not good for running containerized applications**
+- Can package and deploy Lambda functions as container images

 ## Performance
 - Increasing RAM will improve CPU and network